acli/pidgin-hant/STYLESHEET.md

 (XMPP)
 [用戶端](http://terms.naer.edu.tw/detail/1217777/)[識別符](http://terms.naer.edu.tw/detail/1279935/?index=3) (Resource),
 [用戶端](http://terms.naer.edu.tw/detail/1217777/) (Resource).
-Note that there is *no* official translation so this translation is technically “wrong”, but this is what it actually means in XMPP.
+*Note that there is no official translation so this translation is technically “wrong” but this is what it actually means.*

 **room**
 (*n.*)